Everytime anyone is on campus, they must take the self screening assessment for COVID.

 Pharmacy Technician Program

-Mission College is proud to offer an accelerated evening or day pharmacy technician program designed for those who wish to qualify for the California State Board of Pharmacy Technician Licensing.
+Mission College is proud to offer an accelerated evening or day pharmacy technician program which is PTCB approved and designed for those who wish to qualify for the California State Board of Pharmacy Technician Licensing.

 - Schedule and Tuition